Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 - Army's games this year have gone over the total in three out of five opportunities (60%).

-- Army is 2-2 against the spread and 4-0 overall in games when it records more than 20.4 points.
+- When Army records more than 20.4 points, it is 2-2 against the spread and 4-0 overall.

-- In games that Army picks up over 217.8 yards, the team is 2-3 against the spread and 4-1 overall.
+- Army is 2-3 against the spread and 4-1 overall when the team amasses more than 217.8 yards.

-- The Black Knights have three giveaways this season, while the Badgers have three takeaways .
+- This year the Black Knights have turned the ball over three times, while the Badgers have forced 3 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.